ros2/demos/quality_of_service_demo/README.md

 # Quality of Service Demos

-The demo applications in this package show the various Quality of Service settings available in ROS2.
+The demos in this package show the various Quality of Service settings available in ROS 2.
 The intent is to provide a dedicated application for each QoS type, in order to highlight that single feature in isolation.

+Each demo is implemented in C++ and Python.
+This document provides instructions for running the demos in Python, but you can easily try the C++ demos by replacing the package name in each command from `quality_of_service_demo_py` to `quality_of_service_demo_cpp`.

 ## History